hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Experience always quality prefers,
 >
-> And says one lion's worthfull 20 curs;
+> And says one lion's worthfull twenty curs;
 >
 > That half the new quadrilles — I proof can bring,
 >